-Richmond Cohousing will have 19 single-level one-, two- and three-bedroom units on four floors.
+Richmond Cohousing has 19 single-level one-, two- and three-bedroom units on four floors.
 Unit sizes range from ~590 square feet to ~1380 square feet.
-There are 5 two-bedroom units (202, 207, 301, 302, 401) and 1 three-bedroom unit (104) currently available.

 Spaces to meet and engage are at the heart of cohousing design.
-Residents of Richmond Cohousing will enter the building from the peripheral parking lot with a direct view of the ~2,500 square feet of first floor common space.
-(And bikers, walkers, and bus commuters can enter directly from the sidewalk!)
+Residents of Richmond Cohousing enter the building from the peripheral parking lot with a direct view of the ~2,500 square feet of first floor common space.
+(And bikers, walkers, and bus commuters can enter directly from the sidewalk.)
 When kids come home from school they’ll be able to see their friends waiting with a snack or coloring book, and adults can meet and share the news of the day.

 A ~2,800 square foot rooftop deck will add functional outdoor space with wonderful views of the city.